sourcegraph/handbook/content/sales/interviews/mock_customer_call.md

   - We want to test your actual knowledge of a product you've previously sold and a customer type you've worked with.
   - Ideally, your choice highlights your strengths and is relevant to what you'd do at Sourcegraph.
   - **Do not** choose to sell Sourcegraph in this mock interview.
 This interview module is not about testing your knowledge about Sourcegraph.
+- The total length should be 40 minutes.
+  - 30 minutes is for the mock call.
-- Reserve 10 minutes at the end for a debrief where we are not in character.
+  - 10 minutes (at the end) is for a debrief where we are not in character.

 When you've chosen these things, send us an email to schedule the interview that includes these details.
 Here's an example: